people with loss of smell and taste appear to be three times more likely to have contracted COVID-19, according to our data

-Tim Spector team extended their research to the more than 400,000 individuals who were reporting symptoms through the app who have not yet seen a COVID-19 test and noticed that about 13% are likely to be compromised.
+Tim Spector’s team extended their research to the more than 400,000 individuals reporting symptoms through the app who have not yet seen a COVID-19 test and noticed that about 13% are likely to be compromised.

 That would mean that some 50,000 people in the U.K. might have COVID-19 infections as not yet confirmed, Tim Spector further said.